| National Statistic, Experimental Statistics |

 From the original mid-2013 estimates and for all years of the revised backseries for mid-2012 to mid-2016, no Child Benefit data was used due to changes in the dataset following the government policy introduced in 2013 to restrict the availability of Child Benefit depending on family income.
 See the following section on output quality trade-offs for further details.

-Before applying these change ratios, some population counts are subtracted (referred to as the special population) comprising UK armed forces, foreign armed forces and dependants, and prisoners, and added again after these counts are constrained to the Year 2 local authority mid-year estimates minus the special population.
+Before applying these change ratios, some population counts are subtracted (referred to as the special population) comprising UK armed forces, foreign armed forces and prisoners, and added again after these counts are constrained to the Year 2 local authority mid-year estimates minus the special population.
 These special populations are not covered by the administrative datasets and are therefore treated separately.

 For more detail on the ratio change methodology and how it is applied, please see Methodology note on production of small area population estimates.